Pyrophosphate: Biochemistry

 For example, when a nucleotide is incorporated into a growing DNA or RNA strand by a polymerase, pyrophosphate (PP_{i}) is released.
 Pyrophosphorolysis is the reverse of the polymerization reaction in which pyrophosphate reacts with the 3′-nucleosidemonophosphate (NMP or dNMP), which is removed from the oligonucleotide to release the corresponding triphosphate (dNTP from DNA, or NTP from RNA).

-The pyrophosphate anion has the structure P2O7(4−), and is an acid anhydride of phosphate.
+The pyrophosphate anion has the formula P2O_{7}(4-) and is an acid anhydride of phosphate.
 It is unstable in aqueous solution and hydrolyzes into inorganic phosphate: